JamieFHarwood/GettingAndCleaningDataCourseProject/README.md

 1. run_analyisi.R – A single R script which will combine, filter, merge rename and transform the source data.
 2. CodeBook.txt – Provides a detailed description of the data produced by run_analysis.R

 You will of course also need the source data set.
 As files are read into R data objects you will need to modify the script to specify the location of the source data.
 The fist variable declarations in the run_analysis.R script allow you to amend locations for all required files, including the final output file.
+The default behaviour is to assume the data is in the current working directory.

 ## Usage instructions